-7 “Innocent” Habits that Cause Hormonal Imbalances
+7 “Innocent” Habits That May Cause Hormonal Imbalances

 There are many everyday things that seem harmless but may be triggering hormonal imbalances without you even knowing it, thus affecting your overall health.
 Find out what they are in this article.

+Hormonal imbalances can cause a lot of issues.
 Hormones play a very important role in your body.
 After all, they’re in charge of regulating your major bodily systems.

 They are chemical transmitters secreted by your endocrine glands that stimulate cell development and some cognitive processes.